 - 1. The School District of Colby agrees to pay the initial cost of the coursework offered from the classes types listed above. - 2.
 If the student drops the class or does not complete the coursework required, the financial obligation becomes that of the parent/student.
 If the student does not receive a final grade of a C or better, the financial obligation becomes that of the parent/student.
 The parent/student will reimburse the School District for all costs pertaining to the course. - 3.
 In order for a student to enroll in university/technical college coursework, they must meet all requirements established by both the UW/Wisconsin Technical College, and the Colby High School. - 4.
-All parties involved must agree to the stipulation in this agreement before enrolling as verified with their signature.
+All parties involved must agree to the stipulation in this agreement before enrolling as verified with their signature. - 5.
+Schedules are finalized during the summer months.
+It is sometimes necessary to contact the student during that time.
+Please provide contact information.

-Student personal email address
+Student cell phone number: Student personal email address

 Student Date

 Parent Date

 Counselor Date

-Date

-High School Principal
+High School Principal Date